witcherofresearch/Qwen-Image-Style-Transfer/README.md

 ## Data

-We will soon open-source all our training data.
+We will open-source all our training data if the stars exceed 200.

 ## Citation

-We will release the tech report of QwenStyle.
-Please cite our work if you find it helpful.
+We release the tech report of [QwenStyle V1](https://openreview.net/forum?id=Cgb7JpOA5Q&referrer=%5Bthe%20profile%20of%20Shiwen%20Zhang%5D(%2Fprofile%3Fid%3D~Shiwen_Zhang1)).
+We are keep refining QwenStyle and will update new versions in the future.
+Please light a star for our project and  cite our work if you find it helpful.

 ```bibtex
 @article{zhang2026qwenstyle,